Jacobs Surname

 Jacobs Last Name Statistics demography

-The religious devotion of those carrying the Jacobs surname is predominantly Catholic (51%) in Ireland and Christian (100%) in Kenya.
+The religious adherence of those bearing the Jacobs last name is chiefly Catholic (51%) in Ireland and Christian (100%) in Kenya.

-In The United States Jacobs are 9.16% more likely to be registered Republicans than The US average, with 55.93% registered to vote for the political party.
+In The United States those bearing the Jacobs surname are 9.16% more likely to be registered Republicans than The US average, with 55.93% registered to vote for the political party.

 The amount Jacobs earn in different countries varies greatly.
 In Norway they earn 82.88% more than the national average, earning 632,928 kr per year; in Peru they earn 195.22% more than the national average, earning S/.
 57,229 per year; in South Africa they earn 23.9% more than the national average, earning R 294,432 per year; in Colombia they earn 10.74% more than the national average, earning $25,141,500 COP per year; in United States they earn 2.2% more than the national average, earning $44,097 USD per year and in Canada they earn 5% more than the national average, earning $52,166 CAD per year.